> Relocated to the Dahlonega GA area<

 the longsword it presents the modern era’s most complete revival of the

 historical source teachings yet developed.
 Raising the credibility and

-legitimacy of the subject to a higher level, the curricula does not
+legitimacy of the subject to a higher level, the curriculum does not

-allow studying the minutia to be confused with learning “the fight.”
+allow studying the minutiae to be confused with learning “the fight.”

 Style and form derive from function of action, not collections of mere